MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 }
 ```

-The blob indexer can infer the mapping without a field mapping present in the request, so an indexer configuration corresponding to the provided index configuration might look like this:
+If field names and data types align, the blob indexer can infer the mapping without an explicit field mapping present in the request, so an indexer configuration corresponding to the provided index configuration might look like this:

 ```http
 POST https://[service name].search.windows.net/indexers?api-version=2024-11-01-preview
 Content-Type: application/json